 Day 2: Las Vegas to Zion

 Spend the morning exploring Las Vegas.
-You can travel the world on the Strip – watch gondoliers at the Venetian, head to the top of the Eiffel Tower at Paris Las Vegas, walk across the Brooklyn Bridge at New York New York, see the pyramids at the Luxor, visit the Bellagio’s botanical gardens and scream your head off on the rides at the top of the Stratosphere.
+You can travel the world without leaving the Strip – watch gondoliers at the Venetian, head to the top of the Eiffel Tower at Paris Las Vegas, walk across the Brooklyn Bridge at New York New York, see the pyramids at the Luxor, visit the Bellagio’s botanical gardens and scream your head off on the rides at the top of the Stratosphere.
 Or you can head up to Fremont Street for a taste of Old Vegas, with historic casinos, vintage signs at the Neon Museum and the city’s Mafia story at the Mob Museum.

 After lunch, pick up a hire car (it’s worth comparing prices between the Strip and the airport to find the cheapest deal) and head out of the city.
 It’s a good idea to stock up on a few supplies before you leave – like water, drinks and snacks.
 There’s a Walmart and a Whole Foods both really close to the airport.
 Then take Highway 15 north for 153 miles/2.5 hours towards Zion National Park.
 Don’t forget when you’re planning your timings that Utah is in a different time zone to Nevada, so you’ll gain an hour along the way.